 ii.
 In the records of secular history, Omri is one of the more successful and famous kings of ancient Israel.
 “Omri’s fame as a monarch, while downplayed by the author of Kings, was widely recognized in other places.
 The Moabite stone, discovered in 1868, refers to him as the conqueror of Moab.
 Assyrian inscriptions make mention of him as a great warrior.
 For years the Assyrians referred to Israel as ‘the house of Omri’” (Dilday).

 iii.
-“His name means heaping; and by his iniquity he helped to heap up wrath against his dynasty, executed finally, thirty-six years later, on his great-grandson Joram, to the total extinction of the guilty house.”
+“His name means heaping; by his iniquity he helped to heap up wrath against his dynasty.
+God executed His indignation thirty-six years later on his great-grandson Joram, to the total extinction of the guilty house.”
 (Knapp)

 2. (29-34) Ahab begins his 22-year reign.